 In Alchimie lineari, the photographer’s eye spots deserted, icy lands, rocky landscapes and mountain horizons, reproposed as horizontal sedimentations of shapes and colours merged to inspire new thrilling visions.

-The series of works entitled “Cruel Colours” represents the element fire, while “Linear Alchemies” symbolises water, “Il Respiro del Cielo” (“Breath of Heaven”) focuses on earth and “Le Radici dell’Aria” (“The Roots of the Air”) is inspired by air.
-These works are the product of a lengthy creative process that begins with the need to overcome pain and suffering, subliming them in study directed toward the goal of grasping the elements leading us to beauty, simplicity and purity.
+The series of works entitled “Cruel colors” represents fire, “Alchimie Lineari” symbolises water, “Il Respiro del Cielo” is earth and “Le Radici dell’Aria” is inspired by air.
+These works are the result of a long creative process sparked by the need to overcome pain and suffering by ultimately sublimating them in a research that captures the elements leading to beauty, simplicity and purity.